citp/privacy-policy-historical/q/qu/qui/quickenloansbracket.com.md

   * **Contests, Sweepstakes, and Surveys:** From time to time, we may offer you the option to participate in contests, sweepstakes, or surveys.
 If you would like to participate, we may ask you for contact information, preferences or other information.
 This information may be used to conduct research, improve our offerings, or contact you regarding home financing or award prizes.
 Our contests or sweepstakes may have separate rules and we will identify how the information that you supply will be used in each case.

   * **Mandatory and Optional Information:** We identify what information is required to fulfill your request.
 If you chose not to provide mandatory information, we will not be able to provide you the service you are requesting.
+As part of your use of our website, we may collect information that my include your name, address, social security number, the location and value of the property related to the requested loan products or services, financial information about your assets and income, financial accounts, insurance and other information.
+As part of this process, you consent to Quicken Loans obtaining a credit report and for us to use that information as described in this policy.
+We will also collect information about your activity on the Quicken Loans websites and use that information as described in this policy.

   * **E-mail Message Formatting:** When sending you Email we may use an image called a single-pixel GIF, that allows us to (1) format messages that best align with your computer's capabilities, and (2) determine whether you've opened an HTML Email.
 When you click on a link within an Email message, you will first pass through our server, and then are redirected onto the Internet.
 We use this data on an aggregate level to evaluate response rates to our Email messages and to determine which links are most useful to our client base.

   * **Within the Quicken Loans Family:** Within the Quicken Loans family, which includes our title company, Title Source, Inc., we may exchange customer information to fulfill your requests or to provide you with information about other products or services, if you have chosen to receive such communications.

-  * **Service Providers:** In some cases, we will employ or use service providers such as title companies, appraisers, consultants, temporary workers, third party software developers, to complete a business process or provide a service on our behalf.
+  * **Service Providers:** In some cases, we will employ or use service providers such as title companies, appraisers, consultants, and temporary workers, third party software developers, to complete a business process or provide a service on our behalf.
 For example, we may use service providers to enhance our website technology, deliver products, or to send Emails.
 When we employ service providers, we may need to share your personally identifiable information.
 Service providers are strictly prohibited from using your personally identifiable information for purposes other than to act on our behalf.

   * **Service Alerts and Critical Notices:** Although we respect and honor the privacy preferences you have expressed, we may need to contact you to inform you of specific changes that may impact your ability to use this service or for other critical non-marketing purposes, such as bug alerts.
 We may also contact you to respond to your specific requests, to clarify the order information you provided to us, or to notify you of upcoming subscription expiration dates.